General Emilio Aguinaldo, Cavite: Etymology

 The town is also known by its former official name, Bailen, named after the Spanish town of the same name.
 The town was established in 1858, the 50th anniversary of the Spanish victory against France in the Battle of Bailén that was fought in 1808 during the Peninsular War.

 The municipality's current official name was adopted in 1965 and is named after Emilio Aguinaldo, the president of the First Philippine Republic and a native of Cavite who died the year before.
 In 2012, municipality administrators voted to revert the town's name back to Bailen; however, this was never ratified.

 History

 Spanish era

-Bailen used to be a separate Catholic parish in the adjacent town of Maragondon.
-It was founded by virtue of a decree issued on August 28, 1857, by Archbishop Fray Aranguren, OSA, of the Archdiocese of Manila.
-The decree separated the barrios of Batas and Guyong-guyong from the town of Maragondon, naming the new parish Bailen after a town in the province of Jaén.
-It is recounted that a group of citizens from Barrio Batas petitioned Spanish Governor-General Fernando Norzagaray to convert their barrio into a municipality because of its distance from the town proper.
-Giving due course to the petition, the Spanish governor approved the request on August 2, 1858.
+Bailen was originally a Catholic parish of the neighboring town of Maragondon.
+It was established through a decree issued on August 28, 1857, by Archbishop Fray Aranguren, OSA, of the Archdiocese of Manila.
+The decree separated the barrios of Batas and Guyong-guyong from Maragondon, creating a new parish named Bailen after a town in the province of Jaén.
+Subsequently, residents of Barrio Batas petitioned Spanish Governor-General Fernando Norzagaray to convert their barrio into a municipality due to its distance from the town proper.
+The request was approved on August 2, 1858.